-Antoine Bryant, NOMA, associate AIA, APA, is a thought leader and community engagement expert with 20 years of experience in the design, development, engagement, and empowerment of underserved communities across the U.S. He is the principal of The Bryant Design Group based in Denison, Texas.
+Antoine Bryant, NOMA, associate AIA, APA, is a thought leader and community engagement expert with 20 years of experience in the design, development, engagement, and empowerment of underserved communities across the U.S. He is the principal of The Bryant Design Group based in Houston, Texas.

 Bryant's work in affordable housing acquisition, rehabilitation, development, and construction in Houston has been recognized nationwide.
 He served as the engagement lead for the Fourth Ward study, providing recommendations for the Fourth Ward area of Houston, completed in 2010.
 Beginning in 2012, he led engagement and capacity-building efforts in Houston's Third Ward and Old Spanish Trail/South Union neighborhoods as stakeholder affairs representative for the construction of Houston's METRO Light Rail Southeast Line.
 Additionally, Bryant served as executive director of Row House Community Development Corporation where he managed and directed the construction of the award-winning Row House Duplexes — the newest quality affordable housing to be built in Houston's northern Third Ward in more than 15 years.
 In the summer of 2016, Bryant was the public engagement lead for the APA's nationally recognized Community Planning Action Team on its first international study in Belize City, Belize.
 Previously, he was the engagement lead for the Livable Centers Study for Independence Heights and the Greater Northside Management District of Houston.